eslint/eslint/docs/command-line-interface/README.md

     eslint --rulesdir my-rules/ file.js

 The rules in your custom rules directory must follow the same format as bundled rules to work properly.
+You can also specify multiple locations for custom rules by including multiple `--rulesdir` flags:

+    eslint --rulesdir my-rules/ --rulesdir my-other-rules/ file.js

 ### `--reset`